 - In Excel, highlight the values in a column that you want to organize.

-- Click on the Data tab at the top of the program window.
+- Click the Data tab at the top of the program window.

-- Make sure the Sort by option is set to the column in which you have highlighted.
-If the column of data has a header name, you can check the My data has headers box in the upper-right corner to use the header name in the Sort by option.
+- Make sure the Sort by option is set to the column that you highlighted.
+If there are column header names, you can check the My data has headers box in the upper-right corner to use the header name in the Sort by option.

 - Under Order, click the down arrow.

-- In the drop-down menu that appears, select the option that sorts the data to your liking.
+- In the drop-down menu, select the option that sorts the data to your liking.

 - Click OK to sort the highlighted values.

-Tip: If you want to sort more than one column at the same time, after completing step 6 above, click the Add Level button.
-A second row will be added to the Sort window.
+To sort more than one column at the same time, after completing step 6 above, click the Add Level button.
+A second row is added to the Sort window.
 Follow steps 4 through 6 above for each new level added for sorting.

 Using the Quick Sort feature